arm61/pylj/docs/source/particles-and-potentials.md

 $$

 where $r$ is the distance between the two atoms.
 The formula has two parameters. $\epsilon$ sets the depth of the well: it is the energy needed to pull a bound pair apart. $\sigma$ sets the distance at which the energy passes through zero, which is slightly less than the diameter of the atom.
 For argon, $\epsilon = 1.577$ zJ (a zeptojoule is $10^{-21}$ J) and $\sigma = 3.372$ Angstrom.

-Why is one pair potential enough?
-Argon atoms have no bonds, no charge and no shape, so there is nothing else for their interaction to depend on.
-For most molecules the interaction is far more complicated, which is one reason argon is the traditional first system to simulate.

 In `pylj` this formula is a `LennardJones` object, built from $\epsilon$ in joules and $\sigma$ in metres: